eclipse-jkube/jkube/quickstarts/maven/karaf-camel-log/README.md

+---
+name: "Maven :: Karaf Camel Log"
+description: |
+  Simple Apache Camel application on top of Apache Karaf that logs a series of messages to the Server log.
+  The application also generates and processes random orders using Camel routes.
+---
 # Eclipse JKube Karaf Quickstart - Camel Log

 This quickstart shows a simple Apache Camel application that logs a series of messages to the Server log and